Posted on October 25, 2024 and last updated on December 03, 2025

 By Sam Shirley

 At the top, there are two lookouts.
-The main ATV trail ends at a large open ledge with a directional view south.
-Soon before reaching this ledge, a more minor trail branches left and leads about 100 yards to a clifftop with more wide-ranging views east and south.
+The main ATV trail ends at a large open ledge with a directional view south, with a good look over Pennesseewassee Lake in Norway.
+Soon before reaching this ledge, a more minor trail branches left and leads about 100 yards to a clifftop with more wide-ranging views east and south, including Noyes Mountain and Harvard Quarry.
 It was a perfect place to sit and bask in the sun on a mild fall day.

 Patch Mountain lies within the 12,268-acre Crooked River Headwaters conservation easement, protected in 2021.

 Directions: The trailhead, via Patch Mountain Road, is passable from both the north and south.
 We drove in from the north and out to the south.
-From the north, medium clearance is required, but not 4WD.
-From the south, you will need medium- to high-clearance and I would recommend 4WD.
+The road condition can vary — it’s best to high a high-clearance car.
+From the north, the road is in a bit better condition; medium clearance is required, but not always 4WD.
+From the south, you will need medium- to high-clearance and 4WD.

 Let me know if you have any trail updates or corrections!